Fundamental limitations on distillation of quantum channel resources: Methods

-The paper is structured as follows.
-In Sec.~\ref{sec:setting}, we introduce the general setting of channel manipulation and quantum resources.
-In Sec.~\ref{sec:nogos}, we establish our main results: general no-go theorems on the performance of different types of channel distillation protocols.
-We extend this insight in Sec.~\ref{sec:many-copy}, where we study many-copy channel manipulation protocols, use our results to provide bounds on the distillation overhead, establish bounds applicable beyond distillation protocols, and apply our main findings to the asymptotic setting.
-We discuss explicit applications in Sec.~\ref{sec:main-app} with a detailed discussion of how our bounds can provide insight into quantum communication and fault-tolerant quantum computation.
-We conclude in Sec.~\ref{sec:prob} with a discussion of probabilistic distillation tasks and an extension of some of our results to this setting.
-The technical proofs of the results are deferred to the Appendix.
+The Supplementary Information is structured as follows.
+In Supplementary Note~\ref{sec:setting}, we introduce in full technical detail our notation and the general setting of channel manipulation and quantum resources, as well as establish some auxiliary results which will help us in characterising the robustness and weight monotones.
+In Supplementary Note~\ref{sec:nogos}, we prove our general no-go theorems on the performance of channel distillation protocols (Theorem~\ref{qip:thm1} in main text).
+We extend these insights in Supplementary Note~\ref{sec:many-copy}, where we study many-copy channel manipulation protocols, use our results to provide bounds on the distillation overhead (Theorem~\ref{qip:thm2} in main text), establish bounds applicable beyond distillation protocols, and apply our main findings to the asymptotic setting (Theorem~\ref{qip:thm3} in main text).
+We discuss explicit applications in Supplementary Note~\ref{sec:main-app} with a detailed discussion of how our bounds can shed light on important tasks in quantum communication and fault-tolerant quantum computation.
+We conclude in Supplementary Note~\ref{sec:prob} with a discussion of probabilistic distillation protocols and an extension of our approach to this setting.
+The Supplementary Information may, in some places, overlap with the content of the main text in order to be as self-contained as possible and to provide additional details and motivations.